Yoni-Deserbaix/Web-UI-Encyclopedia-Sport-Cars/README.md

 ## Contributions

 Contributions aimed at improving the project structure are welcome.
 I'm seeking advice to develop my CSS skills.
 Should I learn a specific framework to facilitate the process of creating more responsive interfaces?
 Your suggestions and advice are appreciated!

+## Author

+This project was created by me.
+Feel free to reach out for any inquiries or collaboration opportunities.